 \subsection{A Study of Properties}

 This section provides an empirical study of the applicability of the techniques presented in this paper to LTL properties found in the literature.
 To achieve this we explored several LTL benchmarks~\cite{etessami.00.concur,somenzi.00.cav,dwyer.98.fmsp,rers21,mcc:2021}.
 Some work~\cite{etessami.00.concur,somenzi.00.cav} summarizes the typical properties that users express in LTL.
 The formulae of this benchmark have been extracted directly from the literature.
-Dwyer et al.~\cite{dwyer.98.fmsp} proposes property specification patterns, expressed in several logics including LTL.
+Dwyer et al.~\cite{dwyer.98.fmsp} propose property specification patterns, expressed in several logics including LTL.
 These patterns have been extracted by analysing 447 formulae coming from real world projects.
 The RERS challenge~\cite{rers21} presents generated formulae inspired from real world reactive systems.
-The MCC~\cite{mcc:2021} benchmark establishes a huge database of $45152$ LTL formulae in the form of $1411$ Petri net models coming from $114$ origins with for each one $32$ random LTL formulae.
-These formulae use up to $5$ state-based atomic propositions (e.g. "$m(p0)+m(p1)>2$" or "$t1$ is fireable"), limit the nesting depth of temporal operators to $5$ and are filtered in order to be non trivial.
+The MCC~\cite{mcc:2021} benchmark establishes a huge database of $45152$ LTL formulae in the form of $1411$ Petri net models coming from $114$ sources with $32$ random LTL formulae for each one.
+These formulae use up to $5$ state-based atomic propositions (e.g. "$m(p0)+m(p1)>2$" or "$t1$ is fireable"), limit the nesting depth of temporal operators to $5$ and are filtered by the organizers in order to be non trivial.
 Since these formulae come with a concrete system we were able to use this benchmark to also provide performance results for our approach in Section~\ref{ss:modelchecking}.
-We retained $43989$ model/formula pairs from this benchmark, the missing $1163$ were rejected due to parse limitations of our tool when the model size is excessive ($>10^7$ transitions).
-This set of roughly 2200 human-like formulae and 44k random ones lets us evaluate if the fragment of LTL that we consider is common in practice.
+We retained $43989$ model/formula pairs from this benchmark; the missing $1163$ were rejected due to parse limitations of our tool when the model size is excessive ($>10^7$ transitions).
+This set of roughly $2200$ formulae exhibiting real patterns and $44,000$ random ones lets us evaluate if the fragment of LTL that we consider is common in practice.
 Table~\ref{tab:formulae} summarizes, for each benchmark, the number and percentage of formulae that are either stuttering insensitive, lengthening insensitive, or shortening insensitive.
 The sum of both shortening and lengthening formulae represents more than one third (and up to 60 percent) of the formulae of these benchmarks.